Are you a parent or guardian struggling to get your child to brush their teeth?

 From about the age of 8-10 years children’s teeth and mouths have developed to a point that they can normally accommodate an adult sized brush head as well as the additional power that they bring.

-Do be considerate of the bristles on the brush head.
-Ideally you want softer bristles as these are not as harsh on the softer gum and tissue found in children’s mouths.
-Pick up a brush head specifically labelled as soft, often they are labelled as ‘Sensitive’ brush heads.
+Also, consider the type of bristles on the brush head.
+Ideally, you want softer bristles as these are not as harsh on the softer gum and tissue found in children’s mouths.
+Pick up a brush head specifically labelled as soft, often they are labelled as ‘sensitive’ brush heads.

-Below we have included Amazon links to the three kids brushes we recommend choosing between and we also recommend checking out any of the following:
+Below I have included Amazon links to the three kids brushes I recommend choosing between and I also recommend checking out any of the following:

 For Philips brushes, you also have the option to buy from them directly.